Epono/4A-3DJV1-Painting_Beings_Sticky_Feet/Documentation/readme.txt

 H 						- Switch between reset modes (swaggy camera or fixed point of view) D 						- Projects the spheres to view the figure in 3D E 						- Explodes the spheres in all directions
+Ctrl + 2 				- Takes a screenshot of the render window and saves it in the folder of the project

 Camera controls :
 Z + drag left clic	 	- Pan